Legal

 • Animals should be under owner's supervision and on a leash when off their owner's property to prevent creating a hazard or disturbance to people, animals and property.

-• The City of Lawrence's off-leash dog park is at 1330 East 902, below the Clinton Lake dam.
-The facility includes drinking fountains, water for dogs and restrooms.
+• Lawrence has two off-leash dog parks: Mutt Run is located at 1330 East 902, below the Clinton Lake dam.
+The facility includes drinking fountains, water for dogs, and rest rooms.
 Paths are mowed through fields and along wooded areas.
+The other dog park is located at Riverfront Park, at the intersection of North Second St. and Highways 24 and 40.

 • You are responsible for removing your pet's excrement.